 Planning your workouts is something simple and easy but can be very useful in helping you know what to focus and work on in the water to become a faster swimmer.

-Get a piece of paper and write down 3-5 things you want to work on in training for that day or week.
+Get a piece of paper or notebook and write down 3-5 things you want to work on in training that day or week.
 It could be anything from underwaters, turns, breathing patterns, or a particular technical aspect of your stroke.

 You don’t need to make a new list every day.
-Simply read through what you have written down previously before training every day to ensure you actively know what to work on in practice.
+Read through what you have written down previously before training every day to ensure you actively know what to work on in practice.
+That said, I would recommend writing it out as well, as this forces your mind to focus on what you need to do instead of just passively reading it.

-It’s a simple yet functional and practical tip that will take you less than 5 minutes every once in a while.
+It’s a simple yet functional and practical tip that will take you less than 5 minutes and can make a big difference.

 Visualize Your Races or Training Sets